danlagos/atari-games-q-network/README.md

 * What are the hyperparameters?
 * what general results can I expect?

 Pseudo code found in pdf file simply titled "pseudo_code."
+This is not in a format that is used to write pseudo code found in peer reviewed articles.
+This is meant to show what I extracted from the article this model is based on.
+It is also the initial plan I used to write the code.

 I had to make modifications to the algorithm because of my lack of GPU's.
 For example, instead of max_mem_size = 1,000,000 I used max_mem_size = 100,000.
 I may further reduce this upon final implementation given my GPU and RAM.

-As before I placed the following constraint upon myself, that is that I refused to use frameworks or API's such as HuggingFace.
+As before I placed the following constraint upon myself:  I refused to use frameworks or API's such as HuggingFace.
 The point is to help me understand RL and Deep Q Networks.
 Using those API's would not help my understanding.
 Buidling networks from scratch will.